Edward Olivares Player Props: Royals vs. Tigers

 Edward Olivares At The Plate

-- Olivares is batting .348 during his last games and is on a seven-game hitting streak.

-- Olivares has picked up a hit in 34 of 53 games this season, with multiple hits 10 times.
+- Olivares has picked up a hit in 63.0% of his 54 games this year, with at least two hits in 18.5% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.